 Some options may not apply to your installation.
 Detailed information is provided in the remainder of this manual.
+If you are using the Weights & Measures application, additional configuration and setup are required.

 3.2 Default values and ranges

 See Default values and ranges to view the default values and ranges for the most commonly used parameters.